iturner72/book-notes/the_4-hour_work-week.md

 two (the more you attempt, the less stressful it will be) attractive members of the opposite sex on each day.

+### Interrupting Interruption and the Art of Refusal
+* 95  Learn to be difficult when it counts.
+In school as in life, having a reputation for being assertive will help you recieve preferential treatment without having to beg or fight for it every time.
+* 97 Check e-mail twice per day, once at 10:00 noon or just prior to lunch, and again at 4:00 PM.
+12:00 PM. and 4:00 PM. are times that ensure you will have the most responses from previously sent e-mail.
+Never check e-mail first thing in the morning.
+* 100 Don't encourage people to chitchat and don't let them chitchat.
+Get them to the point immediately.
+If they meander or try to postpone for a later undefined call, reel them in and get them to come to the point.
+* 110 Hi All, I would like to establish a new policy for my account that overrides all others.
+Keep the customer happy.
+If it is a problem that takes less than $100 to fix, use your judgment and fix it yourself.
+This is official written permission and a request to fix all problems that cost under $100 without contacting me.